 2277 Napa Vallejo Hwy, Bldg 3300

-Dianna Chiabotti, Dean of CTE and Education Workforce Development
+- Dianna Chiabotti, Dean, Career Technical Education & Workforce Development

-Cari Roughly, Adjunct Faculty and Career Pathways Project Manager
+- Cari Roughley, Adjunct Faculty and Career Pathways Project Manager

-Career and Technical Education programs prepare students by providing them with the entry or advanced level knowledge and skills critical for successful employment.
+Our Career Technical Education (CTE) programs prepare students by providing them with the entry or advanced level knowledge and skills critical for successful employment.
 Career programs offer an alternative route to acquiring career skills and to furthering an educational experience.

 Napa Valley College’s CTE programs are designed to provide educational, vocational and technical training that will lead to specialized employment, career advancement, or transfer to a university.

-Choose from dozens of career certificate programs to prepare you for jobs in hospitality, health care, business and computer studies, welding, and more.
-Classes are led by expert instructors who work in the fields they teach.
+There are dozens of career certificate programs to choose from, including hospitality, health care, business and computer studies, welding, and more.

 For more information, visit the Napa Valley College Career Technical Education web page.